Everyone is an artist.

-Compassionate Creativity is a movement that values the exploration of artistic and spiritual expression within community.
-With curriculum both online and in person, The Center for Compassionate Creativity aims to remind you of what you love and help you to collage the pieces together.
+Compassionate Creativity is a process that cultivates self-care through one's expression of caring for the world.
+With curriculum both online and in person, The Center for Compassionate Creativity aims to remind people of all ages how value times of uncertainy as opportunities to celebrate life through play.

 Compassionate Creativity fosters this exploration through 111 values that look at our relationships to elders, strangers, family, friends, technology, medicine, grief, love, work, and play and encourage us all to dream up compassionate and creative ways to take better care of ourselves and one another - especially during times of transition and change.
 Connected to each value is a story.
 The compilation of these stories is now featured in Kali Quinn's new teaching memoir, I am Compassionate Creativity.
 Kali completed a 10,000-mile national tour in Spring of 2016 sharing these stories in homes across the US before choosing to live and create her own home/center in Guilford, Vermont.

 Kali's current focus is supporting recent graduates in their twenties to create a healthy, balanced, and fulfilling lifestyle.
 Check out this program now.